Tips and tricks for photo laser engraving

 Start the engraving process.

-A decisive factor for a good photo is the resolution.
+One of the major driving factors of what makes a photo suitable for laser engraving is the resolution.
 Images for laser engraving should generally have a resolution of at least 300dpi as the output size.
 If necessary, you can increase the resolution in your graphics software by re-establishing the bitmap (example in CorelDraw under “Bitmaps” - “Resample”).
 For example, Internet photos often have a resolution of 72 dpi.
 Even these can be processed well with the laser, if the original images are large and are scaled down to workpiece size.
 You should avoid enlarging small images, as this decreases the resolution, that is, the image raster becomes too large and is therefore not a basis for a beautiful photo engraving.

 Here are two examples of well suited versus ill-suited images for photo engraving: